Food processing and packaging equipment appraisals.

 What drives the number

-Sanitary build, and in-place vs liquidation.
+Sanitary build, and value in place versus value at liquidation.

 Read the full breakdown: what food processing equipment is worth →